 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Strategic Finance Director. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+In this Council, that officer is the Strategic Director of Finance and Governance. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-Responsibilities of the Strategic Finance Director
+Responsibilities of the Strategic Director of Finance and Governance

-The Strategic Finance Director is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC 2016/17 Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Strategic Director of Finance and Governance is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC 2017/18 Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Strategic Finance Director has:
+In preparing this Statement of Accounts, the Strategic Director of Finance and Governance has: